Gede Primahadi Wijaya Rajeg

 Research

-I am mainly interested in how figurative, metaphoric languages reveal the way we conceptualise our experiences with the world, such as with the concepts of TIME and EMOTION.
+I am interested in how figurative, metaphoric languages reveal the way we conceptualise our experiences with the world, such as with the concepts of TIME (e.g., here) and EMOTION (e.g., here).
 My other interests are in lexical-semantic, morphological, and syntactic phenomena in Indonesian.
 Theoretically, my work is couched within a broader framework of Cognitive Linguistics, especially the Conceptual Metaphor Theory, Frame Semantics approach to metaphor (MetaNet), and the usage-based, constructionist approach.
-Methodologically, I integrate computational technique and quantitative corpus linguistics in studying languages on the basis of databases of digitalised texts (the so-called "language corpora").
+Methodologically, I integrate computational technique and quantitative corpus linguistics in studying languages based on databases of digitalised texts (the so-called "language corpora").
 I use the R programming language as the main research tool for all things data science in linguistics (visit the list of my current research).
 From 2023, I work as a Postdoctoral Researcher at the Faculty of Linguistics, Philology and Phonetics, University of Oxford for the Arts and Humanities Research Council (AHRC) Grant on developing lexical resources for Enggano.

 topic: happiness; source: 9gag

-I have also begun exploring other empirical methods, such as experiments and co-speech gestures, as a way to find convergence/divergence between different types of evidence (i.e. linguistic and non-linguistic/behavioural evidence).
+I have also begun exploring other empirical methods, such as experiments and co-speech gestures, to find convergence/divergence between different types of evidence (i.e. linguistic and non-linguistic/behavioural evidence).
 My preliminary research along these lines includes (i) investigating co-speech gestures accompanying temporal language (with Poppy Siahaan and Alice Gaby; the published paper is here) and negation (with Poppy Siahaan; full paper); (ii) investigating usage patterns of Indonesian INGESTION predicates based on the corpus data and sentence-production task (with I Made Rajeg and John Newman); and (iii) investigating the interaction of grammatical voice of words and their metaphoric meanings in Indonesian (with I Made Rajeg and I Wayan Arka), combining the quantitative corpus-linguistic and sentence-production experiment (the open-access, published papers are here and here).
-See also this page for the list of my current research and please visit my Figshare profiles (Personal Figshare and bridges.monash.edu) for further details on my research outputs (all #OpenAccess).
+See also this page for the list of my current research, and please visit my Figshare profiles (Personal Figshare and bridges.monash.edu) for further details on my research outputs (all #OpenAccess).
 Also, follow me on Mastodon!
+Since April 2024, I have established and led a research group called CompLexico (Computer-assisted Lexicology and Lexicography).

 Beyond research